Food Lodging and Institutions

 Provide screening for lead levels in all children less than six years of age.
 To work in conjunction with the Regional Environmental Health Specialist to conduct lead hazard investigations in child care centers, any dwelling occupied by a child less than six years of age with elevated blood lead level, order abatement of remediation of lead hazards identified, review and approve lead abatement plans, and conduct a lead abatement verification investigation.

 This program inspects tattoo parlors and permits each artist.
 A separate permit application is required for each location the artist works.
 Inspections include the facility, record keeping, and communicable disease control issues, in order to protect the public's health.
-Access the tattoo application form (PDF).
+Access the Tattoo Artist Permit Application.